 1. Save time

 Every sales leader wants increased productivity.
-Therefore, the biggest reason sales teams turn to Slack is because traditional forms of remote communication, such as the dreaded email thread, are simply disorganised and overwhelming.
-More so, the problem is that crucial information gets lost by slipping through the cracks.
+Therefore, sales teams turn to Slack because traditional remote communication forms, such as the dreaded email thread, are disorganized and overwhelming.
+The problem is that crucial information gets lost by slipping through the cracks.
 For this reason, Slack is an invaluable tool to keep your internal communications tidy, and better yet?
 Your sales team’s response time will be faster because their inboxes are clean and ready to receive prospect emails.

-2. Communication increase = less mistakes and missed opportunities
+2. Communication increase = fewer mistakes and missed opportunities

-Not only can you pin important messages to the top of channels, but Slack is also easily searchable.
+You can pin important messages to the top of channels, and Slack is also easily searchable.
 So if you remember someone sharing how they answered an objection in the past, you can search your phone or computer to find it again.

 3. Align sales and marketing teams